 Christ Jesus, we have walked the way of the cross with you.
 We have seen your sorrows and sufferings and have experienced the hope and joy that a single moment of love can give.
-We know that although Gertruda Domayo and the Issa family live in foreign countries, they are a part of our global family.
-We know that even though the Democratic Republic of Congo and Nicaragua may seem far away, there, too, live our brothers and sisters.
+We know that although Mayra and Vaviroa live in foreign countries, they are a part of our global family.
+We know that even though Laos and Colombia may seem far away, there, too, live our brothers and sisters.
 All over our world, you are at work.
-And you call us to work as well, alongside those who are most poor and vulnerable.
+And you call us to work as well, alongside those who are poorest and most vulnerable.
 As we continue our Lenten journey, we ask that you bless our efforts to love and serve one another.
-Amen http://usccb.org/prayer-and-worship/prayers/archbishop_romero_prayer.cfm
+Amen

+^{}usccb.org/prayer-and-worship/prayers/archbishop_romero_prayer.cfm